 Residents Maintain Autonomy

-In Good Shepherd Hlth Care Center of Santa Monica, 8.37% Percentage of Patients
+In Good Shepherd Health Care Center, 7.92% Percentage of Patients

 This metric measures the percentage of long-term care patients who required additional assistance with activities of daily living over time.
 ADL's include activities such as getting dressed and using the bathroom.